sabob/kudu/README.md

 ```

 The Home Controller is shown next.
 Controllers must implement an _onInit_ method that returns a Ractive instance.
-In the _createView_ function we creae a Ractive instance and pass in the _hello_ variable.
+In the _createView_ function below we create a Ractive instance and pass in the _hello_ variable.

 _homeCtrl.js_
 ```javascript